wingrunr21/gitolite/README.markdown

     @groupa = bob joe sue sam
     @groupb = jim @groupa

+## Issues ##
+* Gem is not thread safe.
+For now, the gem will change directories in order to perform git operations.
+It will, however, return to the old working directory once it is finished.
+I am looking into making the gem thread safe.
+Note that this is only an issue on Rubies that do not have a GIL (ex jRuby or Rubinius)

 # Contributing #
 * Tests!
 If you ask me to pull changes that are not adequately tested,  I'm not going to do it.